 “… It keeps coming back to little details, but at the same time, that’s what makes Iowa between a 10-win team or an eight-win team.
 It’s things so small, but at the same time, you can’t overlook it.
 We just need to go back to the drawing board and realize the importance of everything you do.”

-Iowa’s four losses have come by a combined 23 points, a number that’d be even slimmer had it not been for a Wisconsin insurance touchdown in the final seconds.
+Iowa’s four losses have been by a combined 23 points, a number that’d be even slimmer had it not been for a Wisconsin insurance touchdown in the final seconds.
 Players noted that theme as well — that Iowa is essentially one possession away from being undefeated.

 While mathematically true, four close losses don’t pile up by accident.
 One maybe, but not four.
 That’s where the self-evaluation starts.